talian-steph/template-builder/README.md

 4. You will be getting a zip file in build folder to upload to LP tool
 5. To build all project at one-go, run `gulp` in `template-builder`

 __Note:__ Kraken.io gives better compress results.
-For final template version before go live - recommend to goto [Kraken.io](https://kraken.io/web-interface) further shink down your images. (gulp-kraken plugins support Kraken.io API for paid users)
+For final template version before go live - recommend to goto [Kraken.io](https://kraken.io/web-interface) further shink down your images. (gulp-kraken plugins support Kraken.io API for registered users)

 #### Structure: